SDSU-Robotics/phoenix-template/README.md

        - `up /sbin/ip link set $IFACE up type can`
      - Disconect and reconnect the CAN interface.
 The light will turn green if it is connected properly

+## Running
- 4. Connect game controller (if not already connected)
+ 1. Connect game controller (if not already connected)
- 5. Call launch file
+ 2. Call launch file
 	- `roslaunch phoenix-template MotorTest.launch`
     - Motor controller lights will turn to flashing orange